 Collaborating with icons like Li Yuchun provides a lot of visibility in China.

-Influencers are the way to go!
+Influencers are the way to go for digital marketing in China!

 With Chinese netizens’ tendency to comment on and share everything they see online, content can quickly go viral.
 They trust and seek the judgements of experts, so, Key Opinion Leaders are the way to go if you want your content to be seen by many.